-- 46.The EBA also assessed the potential use of contingent clauses, which might include language that would, for example, make interest payments mandatory in the event that AT1 status was lost (contingent settlement mechanisms).
-Generally, it is deemed that contingent clauses are not necessary and that the terms should not include this type of provision which could complicate the terms and conditions.
-The EBA will nevertheless continue investigating this specific aspect. - 47.
-The EBA also considered issuances where the issuer included a provision whereby the trigger level of the AT1 instrument could be increased by the issuer at any time. - 48.
+- 65. The EBA also considered issuances where the issuer included a provision whereby the trigger level of the AT1 instrument could be increased by the issuer at any time. - 66.
 The EBA considers that a change in the trigger level might be viewed as a new issuance.
 In addition, and as indicated earlier, features that unduly increase the complexity of an instrument should be discouraged, and that a provision such as this would fall into that category.